Crystal-Nest/server-sided-portals/README.md

 ## **License and right of use**

 Feel free to use this mod for any modpack or video, just be sure to give credit and possibly link [here](https://github.com/crystal-nest/server-sided-portals#readme).
-This project is published under the [GNU General Public License v3.0](https://github.com/crystal-nest/server-sided-portals/blob/master/LICENSE).
+This project is published under the [Crystal Nest Community License v1](https://github.com/crystal-nest/server-sided-portals/blob/master/LICENSE).

 ## **Support us**